qiuxihuang/relativeLRs/README.md

 3_sample_size_cal.R
 ```
 R code used to calculate the minimum required sample size to achieve a certain level of relative precision on the relative positive and negative likelihood ratios by using the proposed closed-formed formulas and the numerical method, and present results in table.
-The precision level can be specified at line 130, 134, 169, 170.
+The precision level can be specified at line 152 and 159.
 Nominal level is set at 0.1.
 ```
 #### Version information
 ```